fametrano/fametrano.github.io/_pages/bbt202103-bicocca.md

 ---
 layout: page
-title: Cyber Security Regulation (Bitcoin and Blockchain Technology Course)
+title: Bitcoin and Blockchain Technology Course
 description: Bitcoin and Blockchain Technology course, including slides, code, videos, etc.
-permalink: /bbt202010-brescia/
+permalink: /bbt202103-bicocca/
 ---

-## Cyber Security Regulation (Bitcoin and Blockchain Technology), Fall 2020
+## Bitcoin and Blockchain Technology, Spring 2021

-Università Cattolica del Sacro Cuore (Brescia)

-__Because of COVID-19 the course will be streaming only.__
+Department of Law, University of Milano-Bicocca

-If you have an e-mail _@unicatt.it_ please join the 202010-brescia channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames);
+If you have an e-mail _@campus.unimib.it_ please join the 202103-bicocca channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames);
 a profile picture would be appreciated, but is not mandatory.
-Details and updates about the course will be posted in the Slack channel.
+Details about the course will be posted in the Slack channel.

-The course if for the students of Università Cattolica del Sacro Cuore only; anyone else, please consider <https://dgi.io/workshop>.
+The course if for the students of University of Milano-Bicocca only;
+anyone else, please consider <https://dgi.io/workshop>.

 ## Learning objectives

-The course is about bitcoin, the associated blockchain technology, and their relevance in the field of cyber security regulation.
+The course is an introduction to bitcoin and the associated blockchain technology.

-Bitcoin is introduced as ingenious breakthrough fintech innovation.
+Starting from a computationally focused approach to elliptic curves over finite fields and presenting the discrete logarithm problem as cornerstone of public-key cryptography, bitcoin is introduced as ingenious breakthrough innovation.

 Its game theory, computer science (distributed systems, distributed consensus), and monetary theory elements are examined